Info

 Destination On The Left

-Destination On The Left is a podcast focused on the travel and tourism industry that explores successful collaborations, creative marketing ideas and best practices.
+Destination On The Left is a travel and tourism industry podcast hosted by Travel Alliance Partnership.
+Each episode explores successful collaborations, creative marketing ideas and best practices for both consumer and travel trade marketing programs.
 Interviews are a mix of Destination Marketers, Industry Leaders, Consultants and businesses in the industry.
-We explore consumer marketing programs and travel trade marketing programs.
-This podcast provides an opportunity for professionals in the travel & tourism industry to share what they have learned and successes that they have achieved.

-RSS Feed
+RSS Feed Subscribe in Apple Podcasts

 Destination On The Left